Vishnudevananda Saraswati: Peace missions

 In reaction to a vision of a world in peril, Vishnudevananda began his peace mission.
 The first act was to create the Sivananda Yoga Teacher Training Course in 1969; this is said to be the first training programme for yoga teachers.
 Later he conducted peace flights over the world's trouble spots, earning himself the name "The Flying Swami".

 On 30 August 1971, Vishnudevananda piloted his Peace Plane from Boston to Northern Ireland, a twin-engine Piper Apache plane painted by artist Peter Max.
 Upon landing, he was joined by actor Peter Sellers.
 Later that same year, on 6 October, he took off with his co-pilot Bren Jacobson, who had been with him during the entire trip, from Tel Aviv to fly over the war-ridden Suez Canal and was buzzed by Israeli jets.
 The same thing happened with the Egyptian Air Force on the other side of the Canal.
 He continued eastward, "bombing" Pakistan and Bangladesh with flowers and peace leaflets.
 On 15 September 1983 Vishnudevananda flew over the Berlin Wall, from West to East Berlin, in a highly publicized and dangerous mission to promote peace.

 In 1984, he and his students toured India in a double-decker bus, conducting programs to awaken the Indian people to their ancient tradition of yoga.
 In February he tried to mediate between the Hindu and Sikh factions in Amritsar, entering the Golden Temple to speak to the Sikh leaders who had sought refuge there.
-Over the years, Vishnudevananda met regularly with other spiritual and religious leaders to promote interfaith dialogue and understanding; among other things, Catholic students studied Yoga at the Sivananda center in Larchmont.
-He organized yearly symposia on topics relating yoga to modern life.
+Over the years, Vishnudevananda met regularly with other spiritual and religious leaders to promote interfaith dialogue and understanding; among other things, Catholic students studied Yoga at the Sivananda centre in Larchmont.
+He organised yearly symposia on topics relating yoga to modern life.

 Vishnudevananda died on 9 November 1993.
 His body was then placed into the Ganges at the Sivananda Kutir, and the rite named jalasamadhi was performed, merging the abandoned body with the water.